EstephaniaCalvoC/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 - **0-positive_or_negative.c**: Print whether the random number stored in the variable n is positive or negative.
 - **1-last_digit.c:** Print the last digit of the random number stored in the variable n.
 - **2-print_alphabet.c:** Print the alphabet in lowercase, followed by a new line.
+- **3-print_alphabets.c:**  Print the alphabet in lowercase, and then in uppercase, followed by a new line.